This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Trim the ends off the zucchini and slice into ½-inch thick slices.
+• Trim the ends off the zucchini and slice into half-inch rounds.

-• Coat the zucchini in the flour, then egg (let excess drip off), then breadcrumbs.
-If you end up not having enough egg, just whisk another in.
+• Coat each zucchini slice in flour, then egg (let the excess drip off), then the breadcrumb mixture.
+If you run low on egg, whisk in another.

-• Fry zucchini in the oil, several at a time but not touch each other, about 1-2 minutes per side or until golden brown.
-Transfer to paper towels to drain.
+• Fry the slices in batches, without touching, about 1 to 2 minutes per side, until golden brown.
+Transfer to paper towels or a wire rack to drain.

 Notes